noamco55/Checkers-game/README.md

 # Checkers-game
-Checkers game - second project developed in C
+The game made by myself and Arye Varman for school as second project developed in C.

 Checkers game between two players that acting randomly.